-The Sentry investigates people and companies who profit from corruption and violent conflict in South Sudan, Sudan, the Democratic Republic of Congo, and the Central African Republic and works to help hold these corrupt actors accountable.
+The Sentry investigates people and companies who profit from corruption and violent conflict in the Central African Republic, the Democratic Republic of Congo, Myanmar, South Sudan, Sudan, and Zimbabwe, and works to help hold these corrupt actors accountable.
 If you have information about corruption, theft of state resources, or war profiteering in any of these countries, we want to hear from you.

 Your safety and security are our first priority.
 Choose the way to contact us that’s best for you.
 Avoid using computers or internet connections you do not own.
 Consider your circumstances and the risks of sharing information using the methods we describe here.
 For more information on protecting your digital security, consult the Electronic Frontier Foundation’s Surveillance Self-Defense guide.

 We offer multiple options for you to submit information to The Sentry:

 Submit information anonymously with GlobaLeaks